Hi parents, guardians and other family members!

 Q: What happens when my technology doesn't work?

-A: Technology Services will remain available to assist with any technology-related issues.
+A: Technology Services is available to assist with any technology-related issues.
 Families can contact them directly at 904-348-5200.
+Be patient, as we often experience high call volume at the beginning of the year.
+You can also contact our office for assistance.

 Q: What happens if my child does not have technology at home?
 What if I have multiple children but only one computer?